 There is no discernible difference to the taste and the texture with this cake, whether making a gluten-free version or not.

 The topping is based on the standard cream cheese and icing sugar mixture, but I add melted white chocolate.
 It is the white chocolate that helps it keep its shape (particularly important if piping the icing on the cupcakes to retain the definition), but the chocolate also adds an extra lusciousness.

 For the loaf version, I also sprinkled over a mixture of grated dark chocolate and crushed, toasted walnuts: this hint of bitterness works well with the richness of the topping and complements the walnuts within the cake.

-Carrot cake with white chocolate & cream cheese icing: makes 1 large loaf
+Recipe: carrot cake with white chocolate & cream cheese icing: makes 1 large loaf

 - 150ml vegetable oil